9dots/9dots.io-pages/OreUqq7.md

 ### Materials:

-- Finished Robot from Lesson 1
+- Finished robot and lego attachment from Lesson 1
 - Hand written program from Lesson 2
 - Computers with EV3 software